RedPitaya/Documentation/developerGuide/hardware/ext_modules/click_shield/click_shield.rst

 What is in the box?
 =====================

-- 1x Red Pitaya Click Shield
+* 1x Red Pitaya Click Shield.
-- 3x U.FL to U.FL patch cable for trigger and clock synchronisation
+* 3x U.FL to U.FL patch cable for trigger and clock synchronisation.

 .. _click_shield_compatibility: